-There are rules against victimisation to help protect people bringing or involved in proceedings under the Act.
+There are rules against victimisation to help protect someone from being ‘punished’ for making or being involved in a discrimination claim.

 Where there is a breach of the Equality Act, the main legal remedy is money compensation.
 Most or all of the compensation is normally for ‘injury to feelings’ (s.119(4) EqA).

 The court in Purves v Joydisk Ltd (2003, below) said that £750 was the least that might nowadays be awarded.
 The former Disability Rights Commission said (on its website and in its June 2003 Legal Bulletin linked below) that awards usually ranged from £1000 upwards.

 Purves v Joydisk Ltd (bailii.org), Court of Session, February 2003